wp-plugins/wp2yt-uploader/readme.txt

 *Existing Content*: If you have previously uploaded content on your YouTube account, you can easily access the latest 25 videos where you can embed them into the post or preview them in a new tab.
 This is an extremely useful feature for users who maintain video heavy sites and need to grab past videos for inclusion in new posts.

 **Feautres**
 1. Upload new content directly to your YouTube account without ever having to leave your WordPress environment.
 1. Manage and maintain the content on your YouTube account.
 Easily deleting previously uploaded content is a breeze!
 1. Easily embed new or previously uploaded videos right into posts or pages with a click of the mouse.
 1. Browse other specified YouTube accounts, and embed there content into your posts.
 1. View total views and likes per video.
 1. email/password validation utility on settings page
 1. Very simple and intuitive interface
 1. Access your YouTube analytics data (beta)
 1. Responsive YouTube videos
 1. Browse, Upload and Embed all from within the media modal when creating new posts or pages.
+**Future Release Features**1.
+Edit existing content (title, description etc.) from within YouTube Plus1.
+YouTube Search1.
+Lazy load of YouTube videos to increase page load speeds1.
+Front end YouTube uploader
 Have an idea, question, concern or found a bug?<a href="http://www.evan-herman.com/contact"> Get In Contact With Me!</a>

 == Installation ==